IanMcClue/fr99/src/content/post/99-Problems.md

 are all considered the vitals necessary for the life of a patient.
 I hear you ask what are the vitals for a startup in this example I will cover the fundamentals:

-- Founder
+- Domain
 - Human Capital
 - User Appeal
 - Capital

-The "Founder" (ultimately determines the landscape alternayively the so called dangers of the startup) sets the vision which in turns determines the strategies and products that will be created within a timeframe.
+The "Domain" (ultimately determines the landscape alternayively the so called dangers of the startup) sets the vision which in turns determines what type of product that will be built and in doing so, this will also define the calibre of engineers needed (Human Capital).